 Before joining the firm, Lily undertook voluntary work with the Greater Manchester Law Centre and worked as a paralegal.

-Lily is Police Station Representative and regularly attends police stations to advise clients and represent them during police interview.
+Lily is a Police Station Representative and regularly attends police stations to advise clients and represent them during police interview.

 Lily regularly attends both the Magistrates’ Court and crown court and is involved in the preparation of cases for trial and has gained significant experience in the full spectrum of criminal defence work and regulatory law.